-Primary resource: Pearson Chemistry Chapter 8, Chapter 9.3 Focus Questions:
+Primary resource: Pearson Chemistry Chapter 8, Chapter 9.3

-- How is a covalent bond different from an ionic bond? - How are covalent bonds drawn in structural formulas? - What is the purpose of VSEPR Theory? - What are the names of common molecular geometries? - What does it mean for a molecule to be polar? - How do the properties of molecules differ from those of ionic compounds?

-- What's the difference between single, double, and triple bonds?

-- What is bond dissociation energy?

-- What are intermolecular forces?

-- How do we name covalent compounds?
+- How is a covalent bond different from an ionic bond? - How are covalent bonds drawn in structural formulas? - What is the purpose of VSEPR Theory? - What are the names of common molecular geometries? - What does it mean for a molecule to be polar? - How do the properties of molecules differ from those of ionic compounds? - What's the difference between single, double, and triple bonds? - What is bond dissociation energy? - What are intermolecular forces? - How do we name covalent compounds?

-- Use bond dissociation energies to compare the strength of bonds. - Contrast the properties of ionic and covalent bonds. - Predict whether an ionic or covalent bond will form from two or more elements. - Draw Lewis structures of molecules. - Recognize five of the common molecular shapes. - Use VSEPR theory to predict the shapes of molecules. - Using an electronegativity table, identify bonds as polar or nonpolar. - Differentiate intermolecular from intramolecular forces. - Use theories of intermolecular forces to explain states of matter and viscosity. - Name covalent compounds based on their formulas.
+- Define: molecule, resonance structure, coordinate covalent bond, polyatomic ion - Use bond dissociation energies to compare the strength of bonds. - Contrast ionic bonds and covalent bonds. - Distinguish sigma bonds and pi bonds, and identify when each will form. - Predict whether an ionic or covalent bond will form from two or more elements. - Draw Lewis structures (AKA structural formulas) of molecules. - Recognize five of the common molecular shapes. - Use VSEPR theory to predict the shapes of molecules. - Using an electronegativity table, identify bonds as polar or nonpolar. - Differentiate intermolecular from intramolecular forces. - Use theories of intermolecular forces to explain states of matter and viscosity. - Name covalent compounds based on their formulas.

-- Molecule Modeling - Paper Chromatography Lab
+- Molecule Modeling Activity - Chromatography Lab